 Children that fall between the ages of fifteen and eight, and that are taller than 4’9”, need to be correctly secured using a safety belt or a safety harness.

-Children Sixteen to Seventeen Years Old
+The Law For Children Sixteen to Seventeen Years Old

 Children that are aged sixteen or seventeen years old must also use a safety belt or safety harness.